szcompressor/cuSZ/README.md

 |                    |               | *throughput* (GB/s)      | 52.9   | 150.0  |        | 37.1    | 103.2  | 16.1             | 448 (GDDR6) | 364.5  |
 |                    | **RTX 2060S** | *time* (ms)      | 13.53  | 5.58   | 0.47  | 18.13  | 7.01  | 44.25           |                  |            |
 |                    |               | *throughput* (GB/s)      | 39.7   | 96.2   |        | 29.6    | 76.6   | 12.1             | 448 (GDDR6) | 379.6  |

+** Please note that if the performance you get is much lower than what we show above, please use `-C` option to change the chunk size for Huffman codec.
+For  example, we use `-C 16384` for 1D HACC data in the above test.

 ## limitations of this version (0.1.1)